hai-vr/documentation/docs/products/icon-gen.md

 # IconGen

-*IconGen* is an Unity Editor tool that lets you capture icons and generate icons.
+*IconGen* is an Unity Editor tool that lets you capture icons from objects in your scene, and then decorate and crop them.

 :::tip
 This does not require VRChat to run.
 It has been tested to work on Unity 2019, and should work on newer versions.